 But otherwise, it will — and probably will affect your open rates, which in turn will determine your survey response rate.

-Click here to know how you can improve your survey response rate by 80%.
+Learn more on how SurveySensum can help improve your survey response rate by 80%.

 Also when choosing a perfect time to send your survey emails, pay attention to the time zone your subscribers are located in.